-The Commission's program revenues totaled \$29.5 million in Fiscal Year 2019-2020 and accounted for 79% of total revenues.
-This represented an increase of \$3 million (11.6%) from Fiscal Year 2018-2019 program revenues.
+The Commission's program revenues totaled \$27.3 million in Fiscal Year 2020-2021 and accounted for 76% of total revenues.
+This represented a decrease of \$2.2 million (7.5%) from Fiscal Year 2019-2020 program revenues.

 - Tobacco Tax revenue includes revenues from taxes levied on tobacco products by the State of California and distributed amongst all counties based on the percentage of county birthrates as established in Proposition 10.
-This revenue increased by \$1.4 million from the prior fiscal year. - The increase in revenue is due to an increased backfill under Proposition 56 which increased sales tax of an additional \$2.00 per pack approved by voters. - Other State and Federal operating grants and contributions for Fiscal Year 2019/2020 includes revenue from the state-wide IMPACT and Hubs program reimbursements. - General revenues
+This revenue increased by \$.5 million from the prior fiscal year. - The increase in revenue is due to increased sales of other tobacco products. - Other State and Federal operating grants and contributions for Fiscal Year 2020/2021 includes revenue from the state-wide IMPACT, Hub, Home Visiting, and Dual Language Learner program reimbursement that are variable from year to year and based on actual expenses. - General revenues

-The Commission's general revenues totaled \$7.6 million in Fiscal Year 2019-2020 and accounted for 20.5% of total revenues.
+The Commission's general revenues totaled \$8.5 million in Fiscal Year 2020-2021 and accounted for 24% of total revenues.
 General revenues include all revenues that do not qualify as program revenues, such as investment income and other miscellaneous revenue reimbursements including the Dental Transformation Initiative and Home Visiting Program.

-- Investment income decreased by \$0.17 million from the prior fiscal year.
-The decrease in investment income from the Orange County Investment Pool (OCIP), which is administered by the County Treasurer, is due to slightly lower investment returns on cash balances maintained by the Commission. - Other revenue increased due to additional reimbursements for the Dental Transformation Initiative and Home Visiting Programs by \$3.9 million or 146%.
+- Investment income decreased by \$0.9 million from the prior fiscal year.
+The decrease in investment income from the Orange County Investment Pool (OCIP), which is administered by the County Treasurer, is due to lower investment returns on cash balances maintained by the Commission. - Other revenue increased due to additional reimbursements for the Dental Transformation Initiative and Home Visiting Programs by \$1.8 million or 26.56%.